 Tip: Use view square.tests.ex1 to view the source of a test.

 But actually, it didn't need to run anything!
 All the tests had been run previously and cached according to their Unison hash.
-In a purely functional language like Unison, tests like these are deterministic and can be cached and never run again.
-No more running the same tests over and over again!
+In a purely functional language like Unison, tests like these are deterministic won't actually rerun until the code they depend on changes!

 Moving and renaming terms